Refined de Jonqui\`eres divisors and secant varieties on algebraic curves: Degeneration and induction argument

 \end{enumerate}

 The idea is now to give an upper bound to the dimension of $DJ_{e,f}(X,l)$ by using the two spaces of refined de Jonqui\`eres divisors corresponding to $l_1$ and $l_2$.
+We observe first that

 In order to obtain a more accurate bound one must take into account the fact that the glueing point $p$ is in fact a base point of the linear series $l'_1=\grdop{r-e+f}{d-r-e}$ and $l'_2=\grdop{r-e+f}{2r-e}$ on $C_1$ and $C_2$, respectively.
 To see this, we now show that the coefficient of $p$ in both (\ref{eq:div1}) and (\ref{eq:div2}) is always strictly positive.
 Let $d_i=\deg D_i$ and $d'_i=\deg D'_i$, for $i=1,2$.
 Assume first that

 Combining this with the fact that $d_1+d_2=e$ and $d'_1+d'_2=d-e$ yields

 Adding up the two above inequalities gives $d+r\leq d'_1 + d'_2 = d-e$, which cannot hold.
 Hence at least one of the coefficients of $p$ in (\ref{eq:div1}) and (\ref{eq:div2}) must be strictly positive.
 So assume now that $d'_1=d-r-e-x$, for some strictly positive $x$ and that the second inequality in (\ref{eq:div3}) remains unchanged.
 We then have that